RedFred7/dover_to_calais/README.md

     Signal.trap('INT')  { EventMachine.stop }
     Signal.trap('TERM') { EventMachine.stop }

+    # we need an API key to use OpenCalais
     DoverToCalais::API_KEY =  'my-opencalais-api-key'
+    # create a new dover
     dover =  DoverToCalais::Dover.new('http://www.bbc.co.uk/news/world-africa-24412315')
+    # parse the text and send it to OpenCalais
+    dover.analyse_this
     puts 'do some stuff....'
+    # set a callback for when we receive a response
     dover.to_calais { |response| puts response.error ? response.error : response }

     puts 'do some more stuff....'